IshanaRaina/sql-labs/core-sql/section-1.md

 Data Definition Language (DDL) | Data Manipulation Language (DML)
 --- | ---
 Keywords to access and manipulate objects or structures  such as views, tables and procedures. | Keywords to access and manipulate data.
 These statements are transactional in nature and can be committed or rolled back.
-Examples: CREATE, ALTER, DROP | Examples: SELECT, DELETE, UPDATE
+Examples: CREATE, ALTER, DROP | Examples: SELECT, INSERT, UPDATE, DELETE

 :book: [Read more](http://www.orafaq.com/wiki/SQL_FAQ#What_are_the_difference_between_DDL.2C_DML_and_DCL_commands.3F) for a discussion on the differences.